bamlab/react-native-radiant/packages/lib/README.md

 ## Compatibility with other packages

-### `@matthieug/shm`
+### Network mocking packages

 `react-native-radiant` is based on puppeteer, which uses a headless browser to render the components, and especially network requests.

-`@matthieug/shm` intercepts network requests, which causes `react-native-radiant` screenshot tests to fail.
+If you are using a package that intercepts network requests, it may cause `react-native-radiant` screenshot tests to fail.

-To fix this, you can add the following configuration to your Jest setup after env file, when installing interceptor, to allow local requests through (including puppeteer requests):
+To fix this, you need to configure the network interceptor in your Jest setup to allow puppeteer requests through.
+An easy way to do this is to whitelist local requests (e.g. requests which url includes `127.0.0.1`).

+Here is an example with `@matthieug/shm`:

 ```javascript
 installInterceptor({